GoogleChrome/web.dev/src/site/content/en/blog/googleio22-recap/index.md

   - blog
 ---

 At [Google IO 2022](https://io.google/2022/products/web/) we shared updates on our progress to help create a web that is instant, and connects people, no matter their device or bandwidth.
 A powerful platform that delivers experiences that we once never thought possible in a browser.
 And one that people can trust to keep their data safe.

-Our goal is to make it as easy as possible for you to build experiences that people will love.
+Here's a recap on how we're making it easy for you to build experiences that people will love.

 ## An instant web